dharnitski/dharnitski.github.io/_posts/2017-04-24-golang-with-aws-codebuild.md

 }
 ```

-Console still shows `BY Low` if we run this code.
+Console still shows `BY Low` when we run this code.

-Lets commit the code and run the build.
-Build fails:
+Now it is time to commit the code and run the build.

+Build server does not like it:

 ```
 cannot find package "github.com/dharnitski/golang-codebuild/service" in any of: